Fur Fetish

 Prevalence & culture

 Dedicated communities are modest in size, and the interest attracts limited focused research, though it consistently surfaces in historical and clinical surveys of fetish objects.
-The large internet-survey by Scorolli et al. (2007), which sampled at least 5,000 members of fetish discussion groups, found object-and-material fetishes far behind feet (47% of body-part groups) and footwear; "whole-body wear such as jackets" accounted for roughly 9% of clothing groups, with fur a small residual slice within the wider material category.
-A 1983 clinical review cited in the literature put soft materials or fabrics at about 6% of textile-fetish cases.
+The large internet survey by Scorolli et al. (2007), which analysed 381 fetish discussion groups targeting at least 5,000 members, ranked preferences for objects associated with the body at about 30% of all groups and objects unrelated to the body at only 5%; within clothing, footwear (32%) and leg-and-buttock wear such as stockings (33%) dominated, while "whole-body wear such as jackets" reached only 9%, with fur a small residual slice inside the wider material category.
+The 48-case clinical review by Chalkley & Powell (1983), drawn from twenty years of a London teaching hospital's records, found clothing in 58.3% of cases and "soft materials or fabrics" in 6.3%, with fur too infrequent to form its own heading.
 Broader population work such as Joyal & Carpentier (2017) shows that object or material fetishism as a general category is common, but does not isolate fur.
 Cultural visibility is moderate: fur has long carried connotations of luxury, status, and sensuality in fashion and film, which keeps the material symbolically present even where the specific interest is uncommon.

 Safety, consent & law